irismeerman/Ghost/doc/APIs.md

 - hashmap

-To save playernames and their scores as key-value pairs
+to save playernames and their scores as key-value pairs

 - android.view